il8677/secchat/README.md

 • The programs must be unable to modify any files except for chat.db and the contents of the clientkeys and clientkeys directories, or any operating system settings, even if Mallory attempts to force it to do so.

+# possible attacks and their defenses

+## Man-in-the-middle
+Our clients and server exchange certificates issued by the CA which is used to authenticate messages send by the owner of that certificate.
+An invalid certificate will not be accepted and we can therefore identify this type of attack.

+## Buffer overflows
+When handling input from a user we have several security checks in place which make sure the input does not exceed certain bounderies that could trigger potential buffer overflows.
+Input checks include but are not limited to: the amount, length, empty and type of arguments to make sure the input of the client is valid.

+## Injection
+ Besides the aformentioned buffer overflow checks, we make sure any SQL input in message from the client are not executed during database handling.
+(See database section)

+## Padding oracle attack
+The defense of this attack is handled by openSSL and achieved through random padding.